 For three consecutive years from 2014 to 2016, Ms. Kwok was chosen as one of the Top 50 Women Northern California Super Lawyers.
-From 2004 through 2019, she has been named a Northern California Super Lawyer, an industry-wide poll which identifies by peer review the top 5% of attorneys in their field.
+From 2004 through 2020, she has been named a Northern California Super Lawyer, an industry-wide poll which identifies by peer review the top 5% of attorneys in their field.
 She has been selected by her peers for inclusion in the 21st through 24th Editions of Best Lawyers in America in the area of immigration law, and has been recognized by Law Business Research Ltd. as one of America’s leading immigration practitioners in its Who’s Who Legal: Corporate Immigration 2018 publication.
-She is frequently invited to speak at regional and national conferences and panels.
+She was frequently invited to speak at regional and national conferences and panels.

 Ms. Kwok is a member of the California Bar, the United States District Court, Northern District of California, and the United States Ninth Circuit Court of Appeals.
 She received her undergraduate education at the University of California at Berkeley, graduating with a B.A. in History with High Honors; and graduated with a Juris Doctor degree from the University of San Francisco in 1990.

 Ms. Kwok has been awarded an AV rating by the Martindale-Hubbell Law Directory, the highest rating for competence and ethics issued by that publication and reserved for attorneys designated as outstanding in their field.